AdamGonda/Overview/README.md

 ### Console Runner

-**Node:** app to run simple apps in the terminal [Repo](https://github.com/AdamGonda/console-runner)
+**Node:** app to run simple apps in the terminal.
+[Repo](https://github.com/AdamGonda/console-runner)

 ### Rollet Atm

-**React + Flask + Postgres:** app simulating a workings of an ATM machine, it's kinda old from the beginning of my journey as a dev [Repo](https://github.com/AdamGonda/rollet-atm)
+**React + Flask + Postgres:** app simulating a workings of an ATM machine, it's kinda old from the beginning of my journey as a dev.
+[Repo](https://github.com/AdamGonda/rollet-atm)

 ### The elevator